David Eagleman: Visual illusions

 Eagleman has published extensively on what visual illusions tell us about neurobiology, concentrating especially on the flash lag illusion and wagon wheel effect.

 Neuroscience and the law

 Neurolaw is an emerging field that determines how modern brain science should affect the way we make laws, punish criminals, and invent new methods for rehabilitation.
 Eagleman is the founder and director of the Center for Science and Law.

 Memory

-Eagleman's BrainCheck tests ones cognitive abilities, including their memory.
+Eagleman's BrainCheck tests cognitive abilities, including memory.
+In 2025 Eagleman and a student launched Memory Plus, leveraging AI to generate trivia cards that are extremely specific to a person's year of birth and where they grew up, with the goal of triggering specific memories to combat dementia.
 The Eagleman Laboratory operated a website from 2013 to 2017 called mylifememory.info about hyperthymesia, which invited users to take "The Extraordinary Memory Test" for research purposes.
 The lab was trying to find individuals with the condition so they could "further elucidate the causes and nature of hyperthymesia."

+Podcast

+Eagleman hosts the weekly monologue podcast Inner Cosmos, which has ranked as the number-one science podcast in America on Apple podcasts several times and was nominated for the best science podcast of the year at the 2024 iHeart Podcast Awards at SXSW.

 Television

+Eagleman is a producer with Cognito Film, which he launched with co-producers Matt Tauber and Adam Fratto to make film and television related to science.